jcelaya/hdrmerge/index.md

 image: index.jpg
 title: HDRMerge
 ---

-HDRMerge combines two or more raw images into a single raw with an extended dynamic range.
-It can import any raw image supported by LibRaw, and outputs a DNG 1.4 image with floating point data.
+HDRMerge creates raw images with an extended dynamic range.
+It does so using either multiple exposure-bracketed raw files (any camera), or a single raw file which contains multiple exposure-bracketed frames (Fuji EXR and some Pentax cameras).
+It can import any raw format supported by LibRaw, and outputs a DNG 1.4 image with floating point data.
 The output raw is built from the less noisy pixels of the input, so that shadows maintain as much detail as possible.
 This tool also offers a GUI to remove 'ghosts' from the resulting image.
-[Discover more about HDRMerge]({{ site.baseurl }}{% post_url 2014-05-24-what-is-hdrmerge %})

-HDRMerge GitHub project

-# Downloads
+## Downloads

-HDRMerge is supported in Linux, Windows and macOS.

-## Latest Stable Release
+### Latest Stable Release

 Version {{ site.latest_tag }} is the latest stable release recommended for everyday use.